 Students must meet all aspects of the clinical clearance policy in order to attend clinical rotations.
 Complete documentation of clinical clearance, per the requirements listed in this policy, is required to attend any off-campus clinical experience.
-The deadline for submitting and receiving clearance for clinical is three weeks prior to the first scheduled day of each clinical rotation.
+The deadline for submitting and receiving clearance for clinical is three weeks prior to the start of the semester.
 Any student who fails to comply will have their clinical rotation dropped from their schedule until complete documentation of clinical clearance is submitted.
 At this time, re-enrollment in the nursing clinical is subject to space available and the discretion of the clinical facilities.

-Health Clearance Documentation: All of the following health clearance requirements must be on file at the Matthias Student Health Center three weeks prior to the start of the clinical rotation.
+Health Clearance Documentation: All of the following health clearance requirements must be on file at the Matthias Student Health Center three weeks prior to the start of the semester.
 The only exception is the influenza vaccine for the fall semester.
-The deadline for this vaccination is September 30.
-Proof of current season Influenza vaccine and CPR certification must be on file in the Nursing Office, Bailey Hall.
+This deadline fluctuates but normally falls between Sept.
+30 and Nov.
+1. Proof of current season Influenza vaccine and CPR certification must be on file in the Nursing Office, Bailey Hall.
 If any item expires during a clinical rotation, updated documentation must be on file before the student will be allowed at the clinical site.
 Please note that it is solely the student's responsibility to ensure that all health documentation is current and on file throughout their time in the program.

 - Current physical examination completed within the last 12 months (updated within 30 days of expiration) - Current season Influenza vaccination - Two (2) MMR's - Positive Measles, Mumps, and Rubella Titers - Chicken Pox (documented history of disease, vaccination and or a varicella titer) - Hepatitis B Vaccine or signed waiver.
 It is recommended that nursing students become immunized with the Hepatitis B Vaccine prior to enrolling in the nursing program.
 Bassett Healthcare Center requires all students to be immunized with the Hepatitis B vaccine series.
-Students need documentation that all 3 doses have been administered or that they are in the process of receiving them. - Meningitis Vaccine or signed waiver - Tetanus/diphtheria within 10 years - Mantoux (PPD)/Tuberculin Skin Test (TST) updated annually -or- follow up X-Ray updated every 2 years -or- Quantiferon gold test updated annually
+Students need documentation that all 3 doses have been administered or that they are in the process of receiving them. - Meningitis Vaccine or signed waiver - Tetanus/diphtheria within 10 years - Mantoux (PPD)/Tuberculin Skin Test (TST) updated annually -or- follow up X-Ray updated every 2 years -or- Quantiferon gold test updated annually - COVID-19 vaccination record with booster